Posted 01.19.2023 by Josh Krakauer

 Content Creators: Content is the lifeblood of a great social media program, so the role of the creator is an important one.
 Of course, many individuals may contribute content, including front-line employees, volunteers, and customers.
 Your customers are hungry for a range of formats across channels, from story-based videos and still images to articles like this, so the person in this seat should bring a breadth of skills to the table.

-Ad Manager & Analyst: Sometimes a split role, the ad manager and analyst is an optimizer.
-They bring a data-driven approach to your social media program by keeping a watchful eye on ROI, reporting up results to stakeholders, and managing the spend and pacing of your paid campaigns.
+Ad Manager & Analyst: Sometimes a split role, the ad manager and analyst an optimizer.
+They bring a data-driven approach to your social media program by keeping a watchful eye on ROI, reporting results to stakeholders, and managing the spending and pacing of your paid campaigns.

 Each role is also responsible for selecting the tools and resources to do their jobs well.
-For instance, the community manager might evaluate a scheduling tool like Buffer, Sprout Social, or Loomly.
-The content creator might request editing tools like Canva for Work or Adobe Spark.
+For instance, the community manager might evaluate a scheduling tool like, Sprout Social, or.
+The content creator might request editing tools like Canva for Work, ChatGPT Plus, or Adobe Spark.

 Quarterly social media task examples: